 The instruments and materials in the music room creative expression through performance, listening and composition.
-Students receive two music lessons a week from a trained music teacher.
+Students receive two fine arts lessons a week from a trained music and fine arts teacher.

 Student Programs and Services

 At Dr. Probe School, we embrace an inclusive approach to education.
 We create welcoming learning environments that engage students in a breadth of quality learning experiences that develop innovative minds and responsible global citizens.
 Learning experiences provide meaningful engagement with content and options in how to learn, process and demonstrate understanding.
 Environments are flexible and responsive to the strengths and needs of individual students.